stripe/rainier/docs/likelihoods.md

 val lambda = Gamma(0.5, 100).param
 ```

-Sanity check: we can see that `lambda` is between (0, infinity), which is good, because it doesn't make sense to lay a negative number of eggs.
+Sanity check: we can see that `lambda` is between (0, ∞), which is good, because it doesn't make sense to lay a negative number of eggs.

 We can also confirm with a quick plot that our prior is very broad, and not very helpful for making predictions.